stuymedova/uikit-svelte/src/lib/components/controls/SegmentedControl/README.md

 ## Usage

-Include component on a webpage by adding
+Include the component on a webpage by adding
 ```js
 import '@stuymedova/uikit-svelte/styles/system-display/lightMode.css' // Optional, alternatively use darkMode.css or a custom stylesheet
 import { SegmentedControl, Segment } from '@stuymedova/uikit-svelte'